Hey loves, please watch, share, and like my new video/recording of my new poem Summer Vibes.

 Originally posted on February 27, 2017

-Not often do men say, “ladies first” when it is time to board the bus.
+Not often do I hear men say, “ladies first” when it is time to board the bus.
 So, on one particular morning this week, I was elated to see one guy lead by example and let the ladies on first.
 But after a couple or few of us proceeded onto the bus, commotion broke out behind me as I walked to my seat.
 When I turned around, there was an older gentleman who was already on the bus with the bus driver when we boarded trying to stop an altercation from escalating.
 Even moreso, he stood in front of a young lady, who I believe was a teen, and was trying to block and stop a man from hitting her.
 The man was the same one who had just let the ladies go first.
 Why they were fighting, I do not know exactly.
 He said that she hit him first and she said something about he said ladies first and something about tapping her bus card against the machine.

 As security from the transportation station stepped in, it calmed down a bit but the argument started back up as the man boarded the bus and he went to the back.
 Both the man and the young lady were angry but I noticed his voice sounded more emotional.
-As their argument continued and the man got up out his seat and moved forward towards the young lady, the older gentleman who had helped prior came to the back, blocked him again and prohibited him from going any further.
+As their argument continued and the man got up out of his seat and moved forward towards the young lady, the older gentleman who had helped prior came to the back, blocked him again and prohibited him from going any further.
 The young lady remained seated although she was arguing back.
 The security guard came to the back too to intervene.
 The older gentleman kept telling the man, “bro, let it go.”
 The man turned on the older gentleman saying something like “you’re not my bro and why do black people keep hurting me.”

 I then realized this man not only was angered but he had been triggered.
 I don’t know what really started the altercation between he and the young lady but both could have acted differently for a much better outcome.
 However, the man, who was also Black like the rest of us on the bus, was the adult and he should have really let it go so it wouldn’t have escalated.
 And no way should a grown man be hitting a young lady or calling her out of her name which he did.

 I know that Black men endure a lot in this world day by day.
 I also know that sometimes they face a cruel and unfair justice system and just as much plight and hopelessness as any other man.
 But some Black men must remember Black women have to endure a great deal too in this world.
-And we are to be protected and respected too.
+And we are to be protected and respected also.
 Moreover, with the state of this world and the fact that we are living in the last days, a lot of people are walking around angry and with a chip on their shoulder.
 We are beyond stressed and triggered with even the smallest things.
 Nonetheless, we must build our self-control and empathy.
 And we have to pursue and promote healing individually and as a whole.
 I believe God has me in a season of healing.
 I have discovered areas of brokenness in my life that God wants to heal me of, thanks to God.

 Don’t dismiss your pain.
 Don’t dismiss another person’s pain either.
 Address it and let God provide you with the healing you need.
 Even if you get no closure from others, you can get it from God.